 Finally, you should consider whether the potential gains from investing the money in long-term options such as stocks could be greater than what you'll save by paying down your home loan.

 Over the past 40 years, the S&P 500 — a broad measure of stock market performance — has delivered an annualized return of 11%.

-But late summer's wild gyrations have reminded us that you must be willing to stick with the market long enough for the inevitable ups and downs to deliver those profits.
+But early 2016's wild gyrations have reminded us that you must be willing to stick with the market long enough for the inevitable ups and downs to deliver those profits.